magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 title: Adobe Commerce 2.4.4 Release Notes
 ---

-{{ site.data.var.ee }} 2.4.4 introduces support for PHP 8.1.
-Core Composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.

-{{ site.data.var.ee }} 2.4.4-beta2 introduces support for PHP 8.0.
+{{ site.data.var.ee }} 2.4.4-beta3 introduces support for PHP 8.0.13.
+Core Composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x. {{ site.data.var.ee }} 2.4.4 GA will introduce support for PHP 8.1.

 {:.bs-callout-info}
 Releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.4 contains backward-incompatible changes.
 To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
 (Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
 Not all releases introduce major BICs.)

 ## {{ site.data.var.ee }} Beta program

 The {{ site.data.var.ee }} 2.4.4 [Beta program](https://devdocs.magento.com/release/beta-program.html) includes four monthly Beta releases that merchants can use to prepare their deployments for upgrade to {{ site.data.var.ee }} 2.4.4.
 We are launching this program five months before {{ site.data.var.ee }} 2.4.4 General Availability (GA).
 The top three partners and individual contributors will receive special mention in these release notes, Beta blog posts, and in other communications.
 See the [Breaking News: 2.4.4 beta releases are coming soon](https://community.magento.com/t5/Magento-DevBlog/BREAKING-NEWS-2-4-4-beta-releases-are-coming-soon/ba-p/484310) DevBlog post.

-## {{ site.data.var.ee }} 2.4.4-beta2
+## {{ site.data.var.ee }} 2.4.4-beta3

-{{ site.data.var.ee }} 2.4.4-beta2 has been tested against the following component versions:
+{{ site.data.var.ee }} 2.4.4-beta3 has been tested against the following component versions:

 *  Composer 2.1.6
-*  Elasticsearch 7.9
+*  Elasticsearch 7.10
+*  OpenSearch 1.1
 *  MariaDB 10.4.14
 *  MySQL 8.0.22
-*  PHP 8.0
+*  PHP 8.0.13
 *  Redis 6.0.12
 *  Varnish 6.5.1